crvidya/nodeclipse-1/org.nodeclipse.help/contents/debug.md

 Right-click `.js` file with Node.js app and select "Debug As -> Node Application" (similar to Java applications).

-Notice that Nodeclipse enters step-by-step debugging mode.
+Notice that Nodeclipse by default enters step-by-step debugging mode from very first line.
  Press <kbd>F8</kbd> to continue until breakpoint is reached.

+Press <kbd>F11</kbd> to launch debug [again].

 ### debug-brk option

 By default Nodeclipse stops on the first line when debugging.
 The cause is that V8 remote debugger needs some time (~100ms) to connect to Node.js and get actual modules loaded in V8.

-Since Nodeclispe 0.6 there is option "Node debug no -break:" in Preferences to disable interruption at first line.
+Since Nodeclipse 0.6 there is option "Node debug no -break:" in Preferences to disable interruption at first line.
 It is good when your application is web server and you don't need to debug initialization lines, but mostly request handlers.

 From [Node wiki](https://github.com/joyent/node/wiki/Using-Eclipse-as-Node-Applications-Debugger)